galon7/web_project_4/README.md

 **Technologies**

-- In this project I first used JavaScript to make the page interactive by manipulating the DOM.
+- In this project added more JavaScript to add more functionality to the page.

 **Website**